 Xavier Gonzalez

-I am a final-year PhD student studying Artificial Intelligence at Stanford.
+I am a graduating PhD student studying Artificial Intelligence at Stanford.
 My advisor is Scott Linderman.

-My thesis research focuses on developing and studying methods to parallelize processes previously believed to be “inherently sequential.”
+My PhD research focused on developing and studying methods to parallelize processes previously believed to be “inherently sequential.”
 Examples include recurrent neural networks (RNNs) and Markov chain Monte Carlo (MCMC).
+My work has helped to break the sequential bottlenecks these important AI methods used to suffer from.

-Going forward, I am extremely interested in the quest to develop artificial general intelligence (AGI), and more broadly the study of intelligence—both natural and artificial.
+Going forward, I am excited about the quest to develop artificial general intelligence (AGI), and more broadly the study of intelligence—both natural and artificial.

 I am particularly interested in: